Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE: Finite sample bounds

-When $N_n$ is constant, for instance when $N_n=1$, as in the random graph case, the conditions of Theorem~\ref{thm:us} can be relaxed by requiring condition {\it (ii)} to hold only over subsets $S$ and $T$ of cardinality of order $\Omega(\sqrt{n \log n})$.
-While we present this result in greater generality by assuming only $n \geq N_n$, we do not expect it to be sharp in general when $N_n$ grows with $n$.
+When $N$ is constant, for example, when $N=1$ as in the random graph case, we can relax the conditions of Theorem~\ref{thmus} by requiring condition (ii) to hold only over subsets $S$ and $T$ of cardinality of order $\Omega(\sqrt{n \log n})$.
+While we present this result in greater generality by assuming only that $n \geq N$, we do not expect it to be sharp in general when $N$ grows with $n$.